Skip to content

 writeSubmit local messages with POST /v1/messages.

-adminRead metrics, create rooms, update room members, and register agents through the HTTP API.
+adminRead metrics, apply declared config, create rooms, update room members, register agents, and remove rooms or agents through the HTTP API.

 attachOpen the native attachment WebSocket at /v1/attach and register agents through the HTTP API.